 On a nice day, the cemetery is a peaceful and contemplative place for a jog or stroll.
 Many of the historic headstones and tombs are works of art and fascinating monuments to the passage of time.
 The layout is a bit unpredictable, so you may want to take a look at the cemetery map (.pdf file) before your visit.

 With 270 acres to roam, how will you ever find the grave site of one of Hartford's most notable natives?
-It took me a bit of time when I went in search of her modest headstone, so here are a few tips:
+It can take a bit of time to search for her surprisingly modest headstone, so here are a few tips:

 - Katharine Hepburn's grave is located on the west side of Section 10 at Cedar Hill Cemetery.